SteveMcGrath/pySecurityCenter/SecurityCenter5_REST_API.md

 >>> sc.login('USERNAME','PASSWORD')
 ````

-Instead of functionalizing every API call thats available, the methodology instead is to provide a base layer into the API, and only functionalize things that are seen to be dofficult and/or cumbersome to handle gracefully.
+Instead of functionalizing every API call thats available, the methodology instead is to provide a base layer into the API, and only functionalize things that are seen to be difficult and/or cumbersome to handle gracefully.
 As a result of this, the calls that will be primarially used here are the following:

 * sc.get()
 * sc.post()